compbiozurich/UZH-BIO392/course-results/2020/Agshin-Balayev/day03-report.md

 Answer:  We can store it in BED12 without any information loss using 12 columns including the score.

 ## Question 16: And in the most compact Wiggle as possible?
 How?
 Are we losing any information?
-Answer: Yes, we could store score values in Wiggle file using non-sparse coordinate system and one score field per interval.
+Answer: Yes, we could store score values in Wiggle file using non-sparse coordinate system and one score field per interval but information on strand is lost.